Important Ent Surgeries : Adenoidectomy, Tonsillectomy, Septoplasty

 Complications of Ent Surgeries

-- Haemorrhage can occur during adenoidectomy and it can be primary ( Intraoperative) , Reactionary (within 24 hours of the surgery) or Secondary (Due to infection after 24 hours upto 14 days of surgery).
+- Hemorrhage can occur during adenoidectomy and it can be primary ( Intraoperative) , Reactionary (within 24 hours of the surgery) or Secondary (Due to infection after 24 hours upto 14 days of surgery).

 - Eustachian Tube injury.